pmhsfelix/course-jvm-concurrency/README.md

 # course-jvm-concurrency
-A Notes about concurrency on the JVM
+Notes about concurrency on the JVM.